-By EditorDavid from Slashdot's ring-in-the-new department
+By EditorDavid from Slashdot's I,-Journalist department

-By EditorDavid from Slashdot's expanding-your-mind department
+By EditorDavid from Slashdot's changing-keys department

 An anonymous reader writes: